Limited launch: MAY batch, 85% claimed

 A separate dose-response study published in Scientific Reports found that theacrine improved cognitive performance without disrupting subsequent sleep, a problem that plagues caffeine users who take it after noon.

-What makes theacrine especially interesting for long-term brain supplements: unlike caffeine, preliminary evidence suggests it doesn't produce the same rapid tolerance buildup.
+What makes theacrine interesting in long-term brain supplements: unlike caffeine, preliminary evidence suggests it doesn't produce the same rapid tolerance buildup.
 Your body doesn't seem to adapt to it the same way, which means the effects remain consistent over time.

 Methylliberine (sold under the brand name Dynamine) is the newest member of the purine alkaloid family.
 It crosses the blood-brain barrier rapidly, reaching peak plasma concentrations within 15 to 30 minutes.

 A study published in PMC found that methylliberine ingestion improved multiple indices of affect, including energy, mood, and motivation.
-Its primary role in a brain supplement stack isn't to be the star.
+In a brain supplement stack, its role is usually supportive rather than central.
 It's to accelerate onset and amplify the effects of caffeine and theacrine.

 A randomized crossover study published in Cureus tested a combination of caffeine, theacrine (TeaCrine), and methylliberine (Dynamine) in competitive egamers.
 The combination improved cognitive performance and reaction time without negatively affecting mood.
-The three compounds worked together, each covering a different piece of the cognitive performance puzzle.
+The three compounds appeared to complement each other, with each contributing in a slightly different way.
 This kind of multi-compound approach is what separates brain supplements that work from those that don't.

 Omega-3 Fatty Acids (DHA/EPA): The Long Game